 Give it a try and navigate around.
 Make sure you don’t miss the “View Workbooks” dropdown.

-To drill further down into your application consider to install a small instrumentation package (SDK) into your application.
+To drill further down into your application, consider installing a small instrumentation package (SDK) into your application.
 You can read all about it at this location.

 Prometheus and Grafana

 A combination that is often used is Prometheus and Grafana.
-Prometheus is a time-series database or metric server and Grafana is used to visualize metrics from different data sources including Prometheus.
-To install Prometheus and Grafana we use helm.
-You can find the needed helm charts across the internet.
-For this example I used the helm repository grafana and only run this locally.
+Prometheus is a time-series database or metric server, and Grafana is used to visualize metrics from different data sources, including Prometheus.

 Management with kubectl

-To manage you AKS cluster you will have to work with the command line tool kubectl.
-However, since a while you can also manage resources through the Azure portal.
-Please note that this functionality is still in preview, which means that it shouldn’t be used against a production environment.
+To manage your AKS cluster, you will have to work with the command-line tool kubectl.
+However, you can also manage resources through the Azure portal.
+Please note that this functionality is still in preview and shouldn’t be used in a production environment.

-If you want to start or get familiar with kubectl it is best to start here at the kubectl cheat sheet
+If you want to start or get familiar with kubectl, check out the kubectl quick reference.

 One last word ...

-If you managed to read this article to its end then you should have a good basis to start monitoring your AKS cluster.
-Of course you are not bound to one particular product or tool mentioned in this article.
-If you are happy with product X that’s fine.
-If you are happy using XYZ or any other combination that’s fine as well.
-The bottom line is that if you want to ensure that your applications are available for your business you need some kind of monitoring!
+If you managed to read this article to its end, then you should have a good basis to start monitoring your AKS cluster.
+The bottom line is that if you want your applications to remain available, you need monitoring!

 This article is part of a series

 This is the last article of the series.
-Want to read back articles?
+Want to read previous articles?
 Check here:

 1. The evolution of AKS